Megha-Mishra/Megha-Mishra/README.md

-### Hey there 👋<h2> I'm Abhishek Tilwar</h2>
+### Hey there 👋<h2> I'm Megha Mishra</h2>

 <p align="left">
 	<img src="https://komarev.com/ghpvc/?username=AbhishekTilwar" alt="AbhishekTilwar" />
 </p>

-"Hi, I'm *Abhishek Tilwar*, I've done my Bachelor's in Computer Engineering with an interest in Cloud Computing, Machine Learning, Android and Web Development.
+"Hi, I'm *Megha Mishra*, I've done my Bachelor's in Computer Engineering with an interest in  Web Development and learning different languages.
 I loves to combine his passion with software development skills to build new products."

 Being passionate about technology, having a desire to learn and explore more makes me what I am.
 I like to do new things and expand my knowledge with any sort of opportunity which comes my way.
 I have been contributing *to make the students well versed with development & programming*.
 I am presently pursuing Btech in *Computer Engineering(CE)* From Pune University.